Fadnavis takes oath as Maharashtra CM, Ajit Pawar as deputy

 Union Home Minister Amit Shah too took to Twitter and congratulated Fandnavis and Pawar.

 The BJP has 105 seats, while the NCP has 54.
 In the 288 member assembly, the magic mark is 245 and both the parties are comfortably ahead of the mark.
-The Shiv Sena and the Congress on the other hand have 56 and 44 seats each.
+The Shiv Sena and the Congress, on the other hand, have 56 and 44 seats each.

 It was an early morning twist in Maharashtra.
-Until late night, the NCP, Shiv Sena and Congress maintained that they would form the government.
+Until the late night, the NCP, Shiv Sena and Congress maintained that they would form the government.
 It was also said that the decks had been cleared and they would stake a claim to form the government on Saturday.